-Примітка: In this lesson we will see how to add new attributes to a vector layer based on a mathematical expression, using the vector calculator.
+Note: In this lesson we will see how to add new attributes to a vector layer based on a mathematical expression, using the vector calculator

-We already know how to use the raster calculator to create new raster layers using mathematical expressions.
-A similar algorithm is available for vector layers, and generates a new layer with the same attributes of the input layer, plus an additional one with the result of the expression entered.
+We already know how to use the raster calculator to create new raster layers usig mathematical expressions.
+A similar algorithm is available for vector layer, and generates a new layer with the same attributes of the input layer, plus an additional on with the result of the expression entered.
 The algorithm is called Field calculator and has the following parameters dialog.

-Π римітка: In newer versions of Processing the interface has changed considerably, it's more powerful and easier to use.
+Note: In newer versions of Processing the interface has changed considerably